fbergama/pigfx/README.md

 4. Insert the card and reboot the Pi.

-As soon as your raspi is turned on, the message "PIGFX Ready!" should be displayed as a 640x480 @ 60hz video stream from the HDMI interface.
+As soon as your raspi is turned on, the message "PIGFX Ready!" should be As soon as your raspi is turned on, some debug messages should be displayed as a 640x480 @ 60hz video stream from the HDMI interface.
 Any data received from the UART is immediately displayed in a terminal-like fashion (ie. it automatically scrolls once you reach the bottom of the screen, etc.).